Sluice Pond Association

 The Sluice Pond Association organizes events and activities for members of the 165 households that meander along the shoreline of this 55+ acre urban pond located in Lynn, Massachusetts.
 Along with neighbors and the general public who use the pond for boating, fishing and swimming, members of the Sluice Pond Association are volunteers in the preservation of this natural resource.
-Pond abutters and nearby neighbors are welcome to join the Sluice Pond Association for $20/household in annual member fees.
+Pond abutters and nearby neighbors are welcome to join the Sluice Pond Association.